-The article is intended to be informational purposes, and not with the intent of taking a stab at the noobs of the internet.
-I believe everyone is a noob at anything, as there is always something more to learn than what you knew before.
-So, the first thing you notice after you wander around the internet for a few hours is that you notice tons of websites and blogs sprawling petabytes of bandwidth.
+The article is intended to be informational purposes, and not with the intent of taking a potshot at the internet noobs.
+I believe everyone is a noob at something or the other, as there is always something more to learn.

-The first question that arises to many of them is what exactly a website is and what is a blog?
-Many of them tend to confuse one with the other and interpret an answer of their own will.
-So, let’s just clear the air and reveal the difference between a blog and a website.
+The first question that arises from most of them is: What exactly is the difference between a website and a blog?
+Many of them tend to confuse one with the other and interpret an answer on their own.
+So, let’s just clear the air and highlight the difference between a blog and a website.